dinevtomislav/gh-tut/cheatsheet.md

-cat = shows what is written in a file nano = text editor alias = The alias command allows you to create keyboard shortcuts cd = change directory (..) go back to parent cp = copies files or directories
+--cat = shows what is written in a file
+-- nano = text editor
+alias = The alias command allows you to create keyboard shortcuts cd = change directory (..) go back to parent cp = copies files or directories